joonarafael/unsecure-software/docs/installation_manual.md

 ### Rebuilding The Application

-Make sure to rebuild the application after making changes to the source code.
-Stop the running containers and execute the same Docker command in the terminal again:
+Make sure to rebuild the image after making changes to the source code for the fixed application.
+Stop the running container, delete the old image and execute again the same Docker command in the terminal:

 ```
-docker-compose up --build -d
+docker compose up --build -d
 ```